Club History

 - Memberships: Greg Strebel

-- Lessons & Publicity: Ron Watteyne
+- Adult Lessons & Publicity: Ron Watteyne

-- Skill Development Program: Chris Hyde
+- Skill Development Program: Jordan Yntema

-- Nordics/Biathlon: Chris Elden/Jim Crellin
+- Biathlon: Chris Elden and Jim Crellin

-- XC Race: Chris Kovach
+- XC Race: Chris Kovach and Chris Hyde

 - Coaching: Peter van Leusden

-- Ski Trails & Signage: Eric Matzner
+- Ski Trails & Signage: Derek Woollends

 - Backcountry: Ryan Titley